mahmoudimus/ac/docs/public/guides/migrating-from-xml-to-json-descriptor.md

     }
 ```

+The installed event is synchronous.
+All others are asynchronous.

 ## Webhooks

-Webhooks are available in the new JSON format by adding a `webhooks` json object to the root of the json descriptor.
+Webhooks are available in the new JSON format by adding a `webhooks` json object to the modules element of the json descriptor.

 ```
+{
+    "modules": {
         "webhooks": [
             {
                 "event": "jira:issue_created",
                 "url": "/issue-created"
             },
             {
                 "event": "jira:issue_updated",
                 "url": "/issue-updated"
             }
         ]
+    }
+}

 ```

 To read more about webhooks: visit the [webhook module documentation](../modules/jira/webhooks.html)

 ## Conditions
-The [Conditions documentation](conditions.html) as been updated to display the new format.

 A simple condition can be converted as follows:
 ```